-After two hugely successful research conferences held in Spring 2015 and 2016 respectively, with the likes of the Chief Dental Officer and world-renowned Professors from across the UK, the society has built solid foundations and has and embedded into student life as a society for undergraduates to get involved with.
+After three hugely successful research conferences held in Spring 2015, 2016 and 2017, with the likes of the Chief Dental Officer and world-renowned Professors from across the UK, the society has built solid foundations and has and embedded into student life as a society for undergraduates to get involved with.
 With the student attendance at our events, it is clear that there is a need for academic events.

 We look forward to seeing you all at our highly anticipated event of the year, the British Undergraduate Dental Research Conference (BUDRC) which will take place in early 2017!